For the First Time in Forever: A Frozen Sing-Along Celebration: Disneyland Paris version

-The stage is located in The Chaparral Theater in Frontierland under the name Chantons La Reine des Neiges; it is the first version that features Olaf.
+The stage is in The Chaparral Theater in Frontierland under Chantons La Reine des Neiges, the first version featuring Olaf.
 Shows run several times daily with separate French- and English-language presentations.
-It first ran from June 1 to September 13, 2015 as the summer event, but it was scheduled to return on November 14, as part of the Christmas event.
+It first ran from June 1 to September 13, 2015, as the summer event, but was scheduled to return on November 14, as part of the Christmas event.
 However, due to a terrorist attack in Paris on November 13, 2015, both Disneyland Paris and Walt Disney Studios Park were closed from November 14 until November 18.
+The show ran with several seasonal breaks until January 2018, when it was eventually closed.
+The theatre now hosts The Lion King: Rhythm of the Pridelands.

 Hong Kong Disneyland version

-Hong Kong Disneyland features an almost identical show, named simply Frozen Festival Show.
-The stage is located in the "Black Box" space known as "The Pavilion", between Adventureland and Grizzly Gulch, also the former home of "The Revenge of the Headless Horseman", an exclusive walk-through attraction for the Haunted Halloween event from 2011-2014.
+Hong Kong Disneyland features an almost identical show named Frozen Festival Show.
+The stage is located in the "Black Box" space known as "The Pavilion," between Adventureland and Grizzly Gulch, also the former home of "The Revenge of the Headless Horseman," an exclusive walk-through attraction for the Haunted Halloween event from 2011-2014.
 It was run from June 11, 2015.
 Although the event officially ended on August 30, the show continued until October 4.